 While a variety of raw materials are needed to fuel the plants, coal was one of the most important.
 While coal is typically more associated with the anthracite fields of northeastern PA, there were (and still are) coal mines in western Pennsylvania.

-The coal mined in southwestern PA was often turned into coke, which would then power the steel miles at places like Carrie Furnace at the Homestead Steel Works.
+The coal mined in southwestern PA was often turned into coke, which would then power the steel mills at places like Carrie Furnace at the Homestead Steel Works.

 One of these coal mines was the Avenue Mine near Tarentum in the northeastern corner of Allegheny County.